 As a practitioner of experimental music, Epstein performs regularly with a.pe.ri.od.ic ensemble, her multimedia, experimental improvisation trio NbN, and Articular Facet.
 She continues to research, lecture on, perform and program experimental music.

 As an educator, she has served on the faculties of the University of Illinois at Chicago, Northwestern, DePaul and Roosevelt Universities, and in 2016 served as Visiting Assistant Professor of Composition at the University of Iowa.
 She has been the head of theory at the British School since 2007.
 Epstein holds degrees from Columbia University, New England Conservatory, and Northwestern University.

 photo by Marc Perlish

 I am interested in sonic realms which focus on timbre, and often carry out timbral interplay over time.
 I conceive of these sounds and structures as tangible and tactile objects which offer an exploration of sonic elements without expressive, gestural objectives.
 My works consist of textures which remain both regular and irregular in their rhythmic, melodic and orchestrational representations.
 Contrast between elements are generally subtle and without extroverted qualities.
-Notational practices combine different forms including traditional and graphic or spatial conventions.
+Notational practices combine different forms including traditional and graphic, spatial, and text conventions.